airpair/push-notifications-using-ionic-framework/post.md

 ![create-app-id](https://dl.dropboxusercontent.com/u/17828362/ionic-push-notifications/07.png)

-Let's change cordova id in `config.xml` (by default it will be something like com.ionicframework.PushNews456803) to **Explicit App ID / Bundle ID** value you have entered above.
-In my case it is **com.telnov.PushNews**.
+Let's change cordova id in `config.xml` (by default it will be something like com.ionicframework.PushNews456803) to **Explicit App ID / Bundle ID** value you have entered above (com.your_domain.PushNews).

 ```markup
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>